 In the past, we’ve discussed how Logan Airport and its airline shuffling could affect the passenger experience.
 That’s all good and interesting, but honestly just not that practical.
 There are more than just the incoming and outgoing travelers who need to pay attention at Logan, as the airport is a pretty savage maze when it comes to driving through arrivals or departures to drop off and pick up visitors.
 Keeping traffic down in Logan is a concerted effort by MassPort for a reason.

 There really needs to be a separate instruction booklet somewhere that helps veteran and rookie Logan drivers alike when it comes navigate the quirks of each terminal in the most efficient way possible.
 Land of the Traveler is a perfect solution for it.

-Perhaps this can be that guide.
+Or, perhaps, this can be that guide.

 There are ultimately three considerations when it comes to Logan.
 First and foremost, like any airport, you don’t want to have to do laps of the airport.
 As we know, you can’t really park too long on the curb outside a terminal before the police chase you from your waiting spot.
 Yet Logan, since each terminal has a unique layout, offers so many different experiences.
 In Terminal B, you may never get urged along.
 In Terminal C, you’ll get moved fairly quickly.